ryanbrewerstrata/git-gud/objective-01/readme.md

  * `merge` After a pull request is approved, it is merged into the main branch

 ## Tips & Tricks
  * Your code changes can be linked to JIRA tickets!
 You do this by creating a branch with the Jira ticket id.
-Eg,
+Eg, `feature/GUD-1-well-named-branches` where GUD-1 is a Jira Ticket ID.
+See [Objective 2](../objective-02/readme.md#how-to-create-a-well-named-branch) for details.